 The Challenge: to convince people that a sandy beach is not a giant ashtray.

-Beaches are a dynamic component of a coastline and thus subject change.
-To minimize erosion, doon grasses are planted.
+Beaches are a dynamic component of a coastline and thus subject to change.
+To minimize erosion, dune grasses are planted.

 The Challenge: to educate citizens on the behaviour of coastlines and adjacent banks and to respect the planting as necessary component of a healthy eco system.